Patient Panel Report FAQ

 - The P4Q check marked patients will be part of your denominator for quality measures.

-- The report also shows other HMSA members (QUEST, 65C Plus, or other Senior Plans)
+- The report also shows other HMSA members (QUEST and Senior Plans)

 who are your patients.